Skip to main content

 Can you make data-driven decisions without a data team?

 Yes.
-Companies at $10M-$50M have 80-90% of the data they need inside tools they already own.
+Most of the data you need for operating decisions already lives in tools you pay for.
 CRMs track pipeline and revenue.
 Product analytics tools track activation and retention.
-The gap isn't data.
-It's the habit of reviewing five numbers weekly with clear KPI ownership.
-I've installed this operating cadence at 12 companies without a single data hire.
+The gap is rarely "we have no data."
+It is the habit of reviewing five numbers weekly with clear KPI ownership.

 What's the biggest mistake companies make when tracking metrics?